ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 And when you call this function with only keyword paramters, that first argument would be captured by the first paramter.

-If you instead wanted this keyword argument to be captured by **kwargs, you can use the `/` operator to specify that that argument (along with all before it) is positional only.
+If you instead wanted this keyword argument to be captured by **kwargs, you can use the `/` operator to specify that that parameter (and everything before the slash) is positional only.

 Now you might have noticed that **kwargs is pretty cool, since it lets us pass in an arbitatry number of arguments.